ankailou/reuters-classification/Report2.md

 ## Experiments & Results

+Note that the results from the classification step will usually differ between iterations because the cross validation partitioning is randomized.
+Thus, accuracies can range from abysmal to passable.
+The following results were computed for each of the 2x2 experiments on the full 21 file Reuters dataset:

 ### Offline Cost (Scalability)

+* For the KNN on the standard feature vector, across 5 iterations of cross-validation,
+* For the KNN on the pared feature vector, across 5 iterations of cross-validation,
+* For the decision tree on the standard feature vector, across 5 iterations of cross-validation,
+* For the decision tree on the pared feature vector, across 5 iterations of cross-validation,

 ### Online Cost (Classification Time)

+* For the KNN on the standard feature vector, across 5 iterations of cross-validation,
+* For the KNN on the pared feature vector, across 5 iterations of cross-validation,
+* For the decision tree on the standard feature vector, across 5 iterations of cross-validation,
+* For the decision tree on the pared feature vector, across 5 iterations of cross-validation,

 ### Accuracy of Classification

+* For the KNN on the standard feature vector, across 5 iterations of cross-validation,
+* For the KNN on the pared feature vector, across 5 iterations of cross-validation,
+* For the decision tree on the standard feature vector, across 5 iterations of cross-validation,
+* For the decision tree on the pared feature vector, across 5 iterations of cross-validation,

 ## Interpretation of Output